edezhic/hope/README.md

 # Hope
 Human-oriented programming environment

 Currently this project is about making an interpretable 'programming language' with intuitive syntax to make it human-readable for anyone, not just software engineers.
-Working name for this 'language' - Hopes (Hope Specification).
 An example:
 ```
 Column as [1.333, 2, 3,5], structure as {column, flag: yes}.
 Sum column of structure, show the result and send to @scheme:authority/path/.
 ```
-Parsing is done following unicode standards and using decoupled language-specific vocabulary, so it can be easily extended to other input languages as well.
-However, interpreter is not the end goal and just the base for the broader project, whose long-term goals are not yet clear and up for discussion.

 Current targets: interpreter, networking, dummy cryptography and browser-based IDE(simple jupyter-like UI with hope as a wasm module).